Kristina01111000/Drws_site/README.md

 audio files do not paste into google emails

 4/18
-Set up an email’: DrWalsdorf@syracusenaturalhealing.com Subject will be a message from doctor w
+Set up an email’: DrWalsdorf@syracusenaturalhealing.com -> don't have access on site ground Subject will be a message from doctor w
 For email text: please press the audio button to hear a special message from Dr w

 Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded

-make the html email and test it in constant contact  -> first figure out what should go in the columns on the email

 - constant contact removed the audio